 However, once someone admits they have an addiction and accepts the fact they need addiction treatment, they can proceed with the recovery process.
-One of the main parts of the drug or alcohol recovery process is the substance abuse evaluation.
+One of the main parts of the drug or alcohol recovery process is the substance use disorder evaluation.
 Knowing more about what this evaluation is and why it is important can help addicts.
-It can help them to see what is in front of them and what to expect.
+It can help them see what’s happening now and what to expect in the future.

 What is the Process?

 If the screening has found an addiction or substance use disorder disorder to be present, the assessment will come next.
 This is the portion that is much more accurate and thorough.
 The purpose of the assessment is to find supporting evidence of the substance use disorder disorder or alcohol or drug addiction.
 The assessment will begin with the interviewer going over the screening results with the interviewee.
 There will be questions asked to get a better perspective on that person’s alcohol or drug abuse.

 There are two types of interviews that could take place – structured and semi-structured.
 The structured does not leave the interviewee with a chance to provide many details to the answer.
 This means a more detailed treatment plan may not occur at the time when the interview is finished.
 The semi-structured interview allows for more detailed answers.
 During the assessment, two of the tools that might be used are the Diagnostic Interview Schedule-IV and the Addiction Severity Index.
 The first is used in the structured interview and the latter being used in the semi-structured interviews.

 Some people start taking their first questionnaire online.
 With the professional questionnaires, an account will usually need to be made.
 From there, if a substance use disorder disorder is determined as possible, an appointment can be made to meet with a professional from the drug or alcohol treatment center.
 The first assessment can also be started through a one-on-one interview with someone from a rehab center as well.